KentStateWeb/rwd/_assignments/layout2.md

 ## What To Do

-Open your HTML Basics 2 assignment.
+Open your Layout/Media Queries assignment.
 Instead of editing the original pen, click the "Fork" option at the top.
-Click Settings and rename the forked pen using this structure: "Your Last Name - Layout/Media Queries".
+Click Settings and rename the forked pen using this structure: "Your Last Name - Layout/Media Queries 2".

-### Choose New Fonts

-1. Replace the sans-serif and serif typefaces in the document with a Google Web Font.
-Go to [https://www.google.com/fonts](https://www.google.com/fonts) and choose one serif and one sans-serif typeface (whatever you think fits).
-2. Under the "use" tab select your desired weights and then copy the code from the "Import" tab under step 3.
-3. Copy this import code into the top of your CSS in CodePen.
-4. Replace the font-family values in your CodePen with the values for the fonts you selected.

 ### Header

+Heads up - you're going to be doing some complex media queries in this section.
+Remember these guidelines:  a.
+Order your media queries from smallest to largest  b.
+Organize your CSS by element (for example, header and footer)  and  c.
+Remember your first media query is no media at all.
+These are your default styles.

+Your header will start out stacked, and then end up horizontal when the space allows for it.

-1. Set the heading 1 to a smaller font-size, so that the text fits small screens better.
+1. Set the heading 1 (aka Welcome Weekend) to a smaller font-size to start out, so that the text fits small screens better.
+2. Set the Welcome Weekend logo to start out at a smaller width of around 80px.
+3. At around 600px, change the Welcome Weekend logo to be 150px.
-2. Add a media query to change the font size of the heading 1 as the screen gets larger.
+4. Add a media query to change the font size of the heading 1 (Welcome Weekend) as the screen gets larger.
 The size and breakpoint are up to you.
-3. At a breakpoint of 1035px, change the padding-top of the H1 to 65px and set the margin-top to 0.
+5. At a breakpoint of 1035px, change the padding-top of the H1 to 65px and set the margin-top to 0.
-4. At a breakpoint of 1300px, change the font-size of the h1 to 3em.
+6. At a breakpoint of 1300px, change the font-size of the H1 (Welcome Weekend) to 3em.
-5. At 1035px, set the header to become aligned to the left.
+7. At 1035px, set the entire header element (<HEADER>) to become aligned to the left.
 Set the header's max width to 900px and display it as block.
 Set the header height to 150px.
-Finally, center the header itself using a margin.
+Finally, center the header itself using an auto margin on the left and right.
-6. At 1300px, set the header's max width to 1200px, margin-top of 1em and height of 170px.
-7. Set the Welcome Weekend logo to start out at a smaller width of around 80px.
-8. At around 600px, change the Welcome Weekend logo to be 150px.
-9. At around 1035px set the Welcome Weekend logo to be 175px.
+8. At around 1035px set the Welcome Weekend logo to be 175px.
 Also, set it to float to the left.
 Set the margin to 0 .75em inherit 1.5em.
+9. At 1300px, set the header's max width to 1200px, margin-top of 1em and height of 170px.
 10. At 1300px, change the margin-left on the Welcome Weekend logo to 3% and up the width to 190px.

-### Typography Changes

-1. Set paragraphs to get slightly larger at 600px.
-2. Set them to get even larger at 1300px.
-Also, increase the line-height to increase readability.
-3. Bump the H2's up when the screen gets big enough.
-The size is your choice.
-4. Set a margin-top on the H2's at 600px.

-### Main Content Area

-1. At 825px, change the main area's padding to be 3.5em, but the padding at the top should be .5em.
-2. At 1300px, change the main area's maximum width to 1200px.

 ### Figures and Images

+We're going to set the images to float to the left of the text at larger screen sizes.

-1. Start the width of figures at 100%.
+1. Start the width of figures (aka your main image) at 100%.
 Remove the padding on the figure.
-Change the positioning to relative.
+Change the positioning to relative (this will allow text to flow around it).
-2. At 825px, float the image to the right.
+2. Starting at 825px, float the image to the right.
 Change the width to 50% and set a margin-top of 2em and a padding-left of 5%.
 Set a margin-bottom of 1em.

+### Figure Caption

-3. As the screen gets larger, choose a breakpoint to change the figcaption to an overlay on top of the image.
-Change the positioning of figcaption to absolute, add bottom: 9px, add a Kent State blue background color at 80% opacity.
-Change the color of the text to white.
-Add a margin-left and margin-right of 5px.
-Add padding of .75em.
-Finally, change the line height to 1.3.
+As the screen gets larger, choose a breakpoint to change the figcaption element (the caption of your main image) to an overlay on top of the image.

+1. At 550px, change the positioning of figcaption to absolute, add bottom: 9px, add a Kent State blue background color (using rgba) at 80% opacity.
-### Quotes

-1. Change blockquotes to start at a max-width of 90% and 1.2em.
-2. Choose a breakpoint for the blockquote to change to 80% max-width and increase its font-size.
-3. Change the cite tag to have a margin-left of 5%.
-At the same time you change your blockquote to 80% width, change the left margin of the cite tag to 10%.
+2. At 550px, change the color of the text to white.
+3. At 550px, Add a margin-left and margin-right of 5px.
+4. At 550px, Add padding of .75em.
+5. At 550px, Finally, change the line height to 1.3.

 ### Clearfix

 1. We need to clear a float!
+You need to clear floats anytime you use the float property.
 Add a new class called clearfix with the following values: clearfix:after {
   display: block;
   content: "";